 The Japanese Society of Soil Science and Plant Nutrition (JSSSPN) was established in 1927, to construct modern theories and technical structures in the study of soil science and plant nutrition that are deeply related to the production of food and feed.
-Since then, we have evolved also to the aspects of environmental science for the conservation of land resources.
+Since then, the aspects of environmental science for the conservation of land resources were included to our field.
 Our Society currently has approximately 2,400 members, and has expanded into numerous areas of research and technology.

 The cronicle of the society can be downloaded here.